In this article:

 Ahead, why watching our calories is essential for both weight loss and managing hypothyroidism.

 A calorie is a unit of measurement used to describe the amount of energy found in food and drinks.
-Caloric energy is measured as heat, which our body uses as fuel.
+It is a measure of energy (fuel) or heat, which our body uses to complete bodily functions.
 By definition, a calorie is the amount of heat necessary to increase the temperature of one gram of water by one degree celsius.

 Every person has a specific number of calories their body requires to function optimally.
 On average, most adults require between 1,600 to 3,000 calories per day.
 Your caloric needs may change based on your current health status.
 For example, some pregnant and breastfeeding mothers require more calories, just like people fighting certain illnesses.
 In general, we have a set amount of calories we need to perform essential metabolic functions and physical activities.